A kernel-derived orthogonal basis for spectral functions from Euclidean correlators: Introduction

 \section{Introduction}

-Spectral functions encode essential dynamical information of quantum field theories and many-body systems, including particle excitation spectra, decay rates, and transport coefficients.
+Spectral functions encode essential dynamical information in quantum field theories and many-body systems, including particle excitation spectra, decay rates, and transport coefficients.
 In lattice QCD and related numerical approaches, such information is accessed indirectly through Euclidean correlation functions.
-The relation between a Euclidean correlator and the corresponding spectral function is typically expressed as an integral transform with a smooth kernel, whose inversion constitutes a paradigmatic example of an ill-posed problem~\footnote{See, for example, \cite{Epstein:2008} and for review~\cite{Meyer:2011gj}.}.
+The relation between a Euclidean correlator and the corresponding spectral function is typically expressed as an integral transform with a smooth kernel, the inversion of which constitutes a paradigmatic example of an ill-posed problem~\footnote{See, for example, \cite{Epstein:2008} and for review~\cite{Meyer:2011gj}.}.

-A large number of techniques have been developed to address this inverse problem, including Bayesian inference and maximum entropy methods~\cite{Gubernatis:1991zz,Jarrell:1996rrw,Sandvik:1998,Nakahara:1999vy,Asakawa:2000tr}, singular value decomposition~\cite{Creffield:1995}, Padé-based approaches~\cite{Vidberg:1977}, the Backus–Gilbert method~\cite{Backus:1968,Press:2007ipz,Hansen:2019idp}, and other regularized reconstruction schemes~\cite{Karsch:1986cq,Jarrell:1989,Cuniberti:2001hm,Umeda:2002vr,Krivenko:2006,Burnier:2011jq}.
-While these methods have achieved important progress, they often rely on priors, regularization assumptions.
-Establishing systematic approaches that make minimal assumptions remains a topic of active interest.
+Numerous techniques have been developed to address this inverse problem, including Bayesian inference and maximum entropy methods~\cite{Gubernatis:1991zz,Jarrell:1996rrw,Sandvik:1998,Nakahara:1999vy,Asakawa:2000tr}, singular value decomposition~\cite{Creffield:1995}, Padé-based approaches~\cite{Vidberg:1977}, the Backus–Gilbert method~\cite{Backus:1968,Press:2007ipz,Hansen:2019idp}, and other regularized reconstruction schemes~\cite{Karsch:1986cq,Jarrell:1989,Cuniberti:2001hm,Umeda:2002vr,Krivenko:2006,Burnier:2011jq}.
+While these methods have achieved important progress, they often rely on priors and/or regularization assumptions.
+Establishing systematic approaches that make minimal assumptions therefore remains a topic of active interest.
 See for recent progress in this and related topics, for example,~\cite{Hansen:2014eka,Hansen:2017mnd,Bulava:2019kbi,Patella:2024cto,Bruno:2024fqc}.

 In this work, we explore a complementary direction.
 Instead of aiming at a direct reconstruction of the spectral function, we focus on extracting a set of constraints and global features that are inherent to the Euclidean correlator itself.
-By differentiating the Euclidean two-point function with respect to Euclidean time and integrating over restricted time intervals, we derive a family of relations that constrain weighted averages of the spectral function.
+From the Euclidean two-point function itself and its derivatives with respect to Euclidean time, we derive a family of relations that constrain weighted averages of the spectral function.
 The weight functions emerging from this construction are fully determined by the kernel of the Euclidean correlator and decay exponentially at large frequencies.

 We show that these kernel-derived functions can be reorganized into an orthogonal basis, with respect to which the spectral function divided by frequency can be approximated in a systematic expansion.
 The expansion coefficients are given directly by the aforementioned Euclidean constraints and do not require the introduction of priors.
 The resulting approximation is designed to capture the overall structure of spectral functions and, in particular, to provide stable access to low-energy quantities such as transport coefficients.